AbdulqadeerTHD/Lab_Report_Embedded_Systems/README_Professional.md

-# Raspberry Pi Sense HAT Sensor Display – Lab 02
+# Raspberry Pi Sense HAT Sensor Display

-## 📌 Introduction
+# Introduction

 This project demonstrates how to interface the **Raspberry Pi Sense HAT** with a Raspberry Pi using Python.
 The primary objectives of the lab are: